-U.S. Concentration Camp Sent Undocumented Women to Be Sterilized According to Whistleblower
+U.S. Concentration Camp Sent Undocumented Women to Be Sterilized, According to Whistleblower

-Why are the terms “Nazi Germany” and “Mengele” become trending topics on Twitter?
+Why have the terms “Nazi Germany” and “Mengele” become trending topics on Twitter?
 The words dominated the social media platform on Monday after it was revealed that a whistleblower has alleged “high numbers” of immigrant women at a U.S. concentration camp in Georgia were sent to be given unnecessary hysterectomies.
 Many of the women reportedly didn’t know why they were being sent to have the surgery and were all sent to the same doctor, according to the complaint, with one woman describing the facility as an “experimental concentration camp.”

 Twitter users made several analogies to various Nazi atrocities on Monday, like the sadistic medical experiments performed on Jews by Josef Mengele during the Holocaust in the 1930s and ‘40s.
 And while U.S. concentration camps aren’t currently operating as anything close to the European death camps of the Holocaust, there’s still reasonable concern about what the fuck is happening in the U.S. right now under the Trump regime.